Southwest Detroit, Michigan

 “Mr. Delgado… come in, come in,” echoed a feminine voice from someplace in the majestic home.

 Ramon stepped in the grand hall, his footsteps echoing, and shut the door behind him.
-Light poured on the floor of the hall from one of the rooms farther down toward the back of the house.
+Light poured onto the floor of the hall from one of the rooms toward the rear of the house.

 “Down the hall, Mr. Delgado, and make a right into the dining room,” said the woman.

-Ramon made his way down the long shadowy hallway and turned right into a large dining area, the wall covered in exquisite wood panel, and an extremely large human-sized crystal chandelier that hung from the ceiling.
+Ramon made his way down the long shadowy hallway and turned right into a large dining area, the wall covered in exquisite wood paneling.
+A human-sized crystal chandelier hung from the ceiling.

-“So glad you can make it tonight,” said the striking lady sitting at one end of the oak dining room table wearing a tight black dress.
-She was beautiful.
-She had long, black hair, lightly tanned skin, large brown eyes, and a perfect body.
+“So glad you can make it tonight,” said the lady sitting at one end of an oak dining room table wearing a tight form-fitting black dress.
+She was striking with long, black hair, lightly tanned skin, large brown eyes, and a perfect body.

-A man wearing a black butler’s uniform with two tails hanging from the end of the jacket and white gloves stepped into the room carrying a silver platter covered by a shiny dome.
+A man wearing a black butler’s uniform with two tails hanging from the end of the jacket entered the room carrying a silver platter covered by a shiny dome in his white-gloved hands.
 He was strange.
 The skin was a pale blue and deteriorating.
-The face was gaunt and wide deep-set eyes were surrounded by dark hallows.
-He looked something like the old Phantom of Opera monster played by Bela Lugosi.
+The face was gaunt and wide, deep-set eyes were surrounded by dark hallows.
+He looked something like the old Phantom of the Opera monster played by Lon Chaney.
 Not once did he blink but stared directly ahead like a British royal guard.

-Julius walked to the table as Ramon studied his face and realized why Julius’ eyes were wide open, he had no eye lids; they had rotted off.
+As Julius walked to the table, Ramon studied his face and realized why Julius’ eyes were wide open; he had no eye lids.
+They had rotted away.
 When Julius set the platter on the table Ramon saw the gaping hole at the back of his head.
-Brain matter was visible and dried blood stained the matted black hair.
+Brain matter was visible and dried blood stained his matted brown hair.
 There’s no damn way he should be walking around with that type of injury, Ramon thought, but said nothing.
-Instead he got up to leave.
+Instead, he got up to leave.

 “Sit down, Mr. Delgado,” Vring said.

-Julius turned his head to Ramon instantly, this time making eye contact.
-The thing stared right into him, threatening him.
+Julius turned his head to Ramon instantly, making eye contact and staring right into him, threatening him.
 Ramon sat down again.